 The Asset Renewal funding ratio indicates to what extent asset renewal is funded in the Long Term Financial Plan.
 It is calculated by dividing the projected capital renewal expenditure provided in each year of the LTFP by the renewal expenditure contained within the SAMP.
-Over the next 10 years Council is forecasting it has 100% of the funds to renew and replace existing assets.
-This is based on service levels contained within this document.
+Over the next 10 years Council is forecasting it has 100% of the funds to renew and replace existing assets but it has reduced the asset ratio to 90% for the first four years in a number of asset classes to fund other City Plan projects.
+The average over the 10 year forecast period of the SAMP is still to maintain 100% renewal funding ratio.

+This is based on service levels contained within this document, approved by Council.
 Where service levels are increased this may mean that assets are renewed on a short time frame, and/ or it may requires upgrade expenditure to improve the asset to the planned new higher service level.
-As these decisions are taken, it requires consideration of trading off other asset service levels into, or accepting a need to increase funding for the service level increases.
-This must be done in a financially sustainable manner.